JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 tricontourf(Triangulation(mesh.pts', mesh.tri'), q)
 ```

-We can also compute the reverse committor, which is the probability that a trajectory initiated at x will reach A before B under the system’s dynamics.
+We can also compute the backward committor from A to B, which is the probability that a trajectory initiated at x will reach A before B under the system’s dynamics.
 Hence, we must reverse the drift function in the Langevin system and swap the boundaries A and B in the committor function.
 ```@example TPT
 function divfree1(x,y)
     f1,f2 = divfree(x,y)
     return -f1,-f2
 end

-langevin_sys_reverse = CriticalTransitions.Langevin(Hamiltonian, divfree1, KE, gamma, beta)
+langevin_sys_reverse = CriticalTransitions.Langevin(Hamiltonian, divfree, KE, gamma, beta)

 qminus = committor(langevin_sys_reverse, mesh, Bind, Aind)

 @show extrema(qminus)

 tricontourf(Triangulation(mesh.pts', mesh.tri'), qminus)
+tricontourf(Triangulation(mesh.pts', mesh.tri'), 1 .- q)
 ```

 ```@example TPT